GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ![Incommon_affiliated_SP_Trust.png](../img/saml/InCommon_affiliated_SP_Trust.png)

-## SAML SP
+## SAML SP Software
-If your target application (SP) does not already support SAML, we recommend using the [Shibboleth SP](../integration/sswebapps/saml-sp.md) web server filter to secure and integrate the application with your Gluu SAML IDP.
+If the target application (SP) does not already support SAML, we recommend using the [Shibboleth SP](../integration/sswebapps/saml-sp.md) web server filter to secure and integrate the application with your Gluu SAML IDP.